abstools/abstools/website/src/site/sphinx/manual/introduction.rst

 Safe concurrency
    Processes run cooperatively within one object and do not have access to other objects' state, and data structures are immutable.
-   The most common error causes of concurrent systems (aliasing, insufficient locking) are avoided by the language semantics.
+   The language semantics avoids most common error causes of concurrent systems (aliasing, insufficient locking).

 Distributed computing
-   The combination of asynchronous method calls, immutability and strong encapsulation makes it very easy to model distributed systems.
+   The combination of asynchronous method calls, immutability and strong encapsulation makes it easy to model distributed systems.

 A formal semantics and compositional proof theory
    ABS is designed to be amenable to program analysis and verification.
-A variety of tools (deadlock checker, resource analysis, formal verification) have been developed.
+A variety of tools (deadlock checker, resource analysis, formal verification) exist.

 Non-goals
 ---------